Free computer Tutorials

 With the line shape selected, click on your Design tab to get back to your Header area.
 Now hold down your left mouse on the left edge of the header, just in line with the left edge of the story.
 Keep your left mouse button held down and drag to the right edge of the header.
 Release your mouse button when you get to the right edge of the story.
 You will then have a line that looks like ours below:

-In Word 2010 and Word 2013, if your line is not solid black, click on the Format tab.
+In Word 2010, if your line is not solid black, click on the Format tab.
 Locate the Shape Styles panel, and click the first line:

 To move the whole line up or down, hold your left mouse button down anywhere on the line except for the two green circles on the end.
 Keep your left mouse button down and drag your line up or down.
 Place it just under the title.